csfrancis/proxytv/README.md

 - `logLevel`: The logging level.
 Default is "info".
 Valid values are `debug`, `info`, `warn`, `error`, and `fatal`.
 - `iptvUrl`: The URL or file path to the IPTV M3U file.
 This field is required.
 - `epgUrl`: The URL or file path to the EPG XML file.
-This field is required.
 - `listenAddress`: The address the server will listen on.
 Default is "0.0.0.0:6078".
-- `baseAddress`: The base address for the server.
+- `serverAddress`: The address used by the client to access the server.
 This field is required.
 - `refreshInterval`: The interval at which the provider should be refreshed.
 Default is "12h".
 - `ffmpeg`: Whether to use FFMPEG for remuxing streams.
-Default is `false`.
+Default is `true`.
 - `maxStreams`: The maximum number of concurrent streams.
 Default is `1`.
 - `filters`: A list of filters to include channels based on regular expressions.